 - Account Credentials

-- Consumer Goods / Counterfeit Goods
+- Consumer Goods/Counterfeit Goods

 - Refund Services

-Consumer Goods / Counterfeit Goods
+Consumer Goods/Counterfeit Goods

-These marketplaces will also often include guides or methods on how to obtain goods for a small fee.
+These marketplaces also often include guides or methods on how to obtain goods for a small fee.
 In the image below, threat actor “dictateur7” is selling guides/methods that will allow the buyer to ship two Bell iPhones to their location.

 Refund Services